KelsyT/KelsyT.github.io/How To Find And Name New Plant Species - Julie Kierstead - CNPS Redbud YT.md

 ![[Pasted image 20240916153250.jpg]]

 Scottish botanist Davis Douglas and German physician Johann von Eschscholz are two prominent examples of collection expeditions to the Pacific Northwest and California in the early 1800's.
-The Species Planetarium was the first work that consistently applied Linnaeus form of binomial nomenclature (Genus + species) was well established by then.
+1753's [[ *Species Planetarium* | Species Planetarium]] (translated to "The Species of Plants") by swedish botanist Carl Linnaeus was the first work that consistently used binomial names (Genus + species) for plants, which is the basis for modern taxonomy.